Tutong District: Water

 Due to a shallow, sandbar that shifts periodically near the river mouth, Tutong Town, which is located on the northern bank of the Tutong River approximately 8 miles upstream, has few shipping options.
 The settlement has a 20-foot wooden pier that is mostly used by government patrol boats and indigenous vessels.
 Kuala Tutong on the north bank is connected to Danau on the south bank by a government-run car ferry service.
 The M.A.
 "Pemancha," a bigger all-steel vessel that was introduced in May, has boosted traffic and enhanced the efficiency of this ferry service, which is essential for connecting the two sides of the state.
-In addition, Tutong issued licenses to eighteen fishing vessels in 1957.
+In addition, Tutong issued licences to eighteen fishing vessels in 1957.

 Tenders have been called for the design and construction of two large bridge sites, one over the Tutong River near Tutong and another over the Telamba River near Telisai, which will replace the Kuala Tutong Ferry service.
-A 12 mi route has been surveyed and found favorable for road construction earlier in 1953.
-On 25 December 1958, Tutong–Danau ferries came to a stop, signaling the end of an era.
+A 12 mi route has been surveyed and found favourable for road construction earlier in 1953.
+On 25 December 1958, Tutong–Danau ferries came to a stop, signalling the end of an era.
 The Tutong Bridge was opened in 1959, this allowed continuous vehicle movement from Bandar Seri Begawan through Tutong was made feasible by the bridge over the river.